-Ride Connection provides deviated route service (buses that run on a route and schedule) in rural Washington County, Forest Grove, Tualatin, King City, and North Hillsboro.
+Ride Connection provides deviated route service (buses that run on a route and schedule and can make small deviations to pick up or drop off passengers) in rural Washington County, Forest Grove, Tualatin, King City, and North Hillsboro.
 These services are free and open to the general public.
 Service is client-initiated with pick-ups and drop-offs scheduled within 1⁄2 mile of the fixed route system.
 Figure 7-2 illustrates the alignment of the RideAbout Shuttle in King City.
 Service on the various routes is offered generally from 9:00 am to 3:45 pm and connects with TriMet Route #94 King City Plaza (southbound trips only) Haggen (northbound trips only) and Safeway.